PrestaShop/prestashop.github.io/news/_posts/2020-02-11-phpunit-security-issue-post-analysis.md

 ## Technical changes

 All PrestaShop and module archives have been checked, and the faulty archives have been updated.
-Latest releases of the corrupted modules do not contain the vulnerable PHPUnit vendor directory and, during upgrade process, remove previous PHPUnit vendors if they are found, removing all vulnerable files.
+Latest releases of the corrupted modules no longer contain the vulnerable PHPUnit vendor directory and, during upgrade process, they now delete any remaining instance of that directory if found.

 There was no need to fix our pipeline which builds modules ZIP archive as it was already secure.
 The vulnerability was only present for the modules built before the pipeline was fixed and that were not rebuilt.

 ## Next steps

-A Bug Bounty program will be launched very soon with [YesWeHack](https://www.yeswehack.com/) and will help to prevent this kind of issue by promoting security researchers to search and report security issues.
+A [Bug Bounty program](https://en.wikipedia.org/wiki/Bug_bounty_program) will be launched very soon with [YesWeHack](https://www.yeswehack.com/) and will help to prevent this kind of issue by promoting security researchers to search and report security issues.

 Internal processes and tools are also being improved to make sure similar issues will not happen again in the future.
 Multiple solutions are being explored to detect such vulnerabilities before they are released.

-If you need more information about what is a Bug Bounty program, have a look at [https://en.wikipedia.org/wiki/Bug_bounty_program](https://en.wikipedia.org/wiki/Bug_bounty_program)

 If you just discovered this article, please refer to [https://build.prestashop.com/news/critical-security-vulnerability-in-prestashop-modules/ ](https://build.prestashop.com/news/critical-security-vulnerability-in-prestashop-modules/) to make sure you are not impacted by the vulnerability or if you are impacted, help you to remove the vulnerable files and protect your shop.